Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Introduction

-Our three main contributions are as follows: \textbf{(1)} We introduce the novel \textit{radial voting scheme} (based on a 1D regression) and experimentally show this to be more accurate than previous voting schemes (which are based on 2D and 3D regressions). \textbf{(2)} Based on our radial voting scheme, we propose a novel 6 DoF pose estimation method, called \textit{RCVPose}.
-Notably, RCVPose requires only 3 keypoints per object, which is fewer than existing methods that use 4 or more keypoints~\cite{pvnet,PVN3d,houghnet}. \textbf{(3)} We experimentally characterize the performance of RCVPose on 3 standard datasets, and show that it outperforms previous peer-reviewed methods, performing especially well in highly occluded scenes.
+Our main contribution is a novel \textit{radial voting scheme} (based on a 1D regression) which we experimentally show to be more accurate than previous voting schemes (which are based on 2D and 3D regressions).
+Based on our radial voting scheme, a further contribution is a novel 6 DoF pose estimation method, called RCVPose.
+Notably, RCVPose requires only 3 keypoints per object, which is fewer than existing methods that use 4 or more keypoints~\cite{pvnet,PVN3d,houghnet}.
+We experimentally characterize the performance of RCVPose on 3 standard datasets, and show that it outperforms previous peer-reviewed methods, performing especially well in highly occluded scenes.
 We also conduct experiments to justify certain design decisions and hyperparameter settings.
-Our code will be made publicly available upon publication of this paper.